garrettwong/gcp-logging-tests/CONTRIBUTING.md

 git commit -m "Your Commit Message" git push -u origin main
 ```
+6. Ensure that the Github Actions builds complete successfully.
-6. Submit a PR request back to the origin repository.
+7. Submit a PR request back to the origin repository.

 ## Reporting a Vulnerability